patrickahase/room2.fm/bf-assets/bf-notes.md

         > Are you hydrated?
         > Wind/barometric pressure
         > Are you sheltered/insulated?
-    Moving away from yes/no questions
-    But I'm conscious that these sorts of prompts maybe deviate too much from the listening experience prompts that you're working on?
-Keen to talk this through with you
-- thematically

 - Procedural values could drive some of the visuals
     > maybe putting the dates of the changeovers in an array of timestamped date object and then calculations can be done from those values
-- async is happening at the beginning of 'Spring', time of transition and warming up - this could be brought into the interface in some way
+- async is happening at the beginning of 'Spring', time of transition and warming up - this could be brought into the interface in some way; maybe
 - New moon: 27 Aug + 26 Sep; the async streams cover *almost* a full moon cycle from new moon to new moon
     > maybe tracking the moon phase b/w different phases of the cycle.
 - Location settings to Arts House GPS (eg. for weather info, sunrise/set info)

-# Notes
-- 29/08/22 beginning of async
-- 25/09/22 live event(s?) begin
-- the moon phase pics probably look too much like Rising graphics lol
-- approx 4 weeks of async web stuff leading up to the event. ~~6-8 sounds/tracks will be programmed cyclically and run for 24ish hour periods.~~
-- Raag is writing the prompts
-- Tracks changing over at sunrise?
-    > now changing every 3 days, maybe still at sunrise tho

-# Time log - total 9ish hours
+# Time log - total 11ish hours
 - 06/07 1ish hour setting up pages + copying in some code + cloned PH's github repo
 - 10/07 1ish hour copying some code from dot net homepage
 - 1ish hour working on timezone stuff